saucelabs/sauce-docs/docs/test-fairy/testing-an-app/feedback.md

 This feedback will be added to the existing app session they are currently running.

 All feedback includes a screenshot, device information, submitter email, and text comments added.
-The feedback is added to the event timeline so you can easily find it.
+The feedback is added to the event timeline so you can find it without difficulty.

-### Customizing In-app feedback
+### Customizing In-app Feedback

 If you wish to use the TestFairy feedback form without having the user shake their device, you can invoke the feedback form programmatically and call the method you choose.
 You can do it with any gesture or button click in your app if the user opens the help menu or even gets an error message they didn't expect.

-Please note that if you choose to invoke the feedback form programmatically, it will be shown regardless if the in-app feedback is disabled in your build settings.
+Note that if you choose to invoke the feedback form programmatically, it will be shown regardless if the in-app feedback is disabled in your build settings.

 <Tabs
 groupId="sdk"